Shayype White Paper

 A something-you-have system (in other words

-a key-fob or other hardware device) gave rise to the idea that “possession
+a key-fob or other hardware device) gave rise to the idea that “possession-based“

-based“ authentication could answer all authentication problems – ignoring the
+authentication could answer all the problems outlined above – ignoring the fact

-fact that anything a user has, a hacker can get hold of too!
+that anything a user has, a hacker can steal!

 Also, two-factor solutions tended to be